 boundaries of their hull.
 Experienced boaters listen constantly whereas,

-generally speaking, the folks without many years aboard do not.
+generally speaking, the folks without quite so many years aboard do not.

 Those who have not spent decades afloat tend to shut down

 everything when they pull into port.
-It's their way -- not wrong, but
+It is their way -- not wrong, but

 different than mine.
 When underway the radio is on for newer